 As with all OCD subtypes, the primary determining factor in whether your concern with contamination and cleanliness tips the scales into a diagnosable concern is whether the obsession or response causes you emotional pain, negatively impacts your social life, gets in the way of your ability to do your job, or is otherwise beyond what you would like it to be.
 When we become overwhelmed by our thoughts and feelings, and feel that we have to clean, wash, avoid, or check beyond what we want to do or rationally see as appropriate, then a typical desire for cleanliness and safety has become excessive and should be addressed with therapy.

 That said, OCD treatment, at its core, has not changed.
 Treatment for Contamination OCD still involves taking risk.
 These risks address the perceived risk of resisting compulsive behavior.
 For example, if in a world with no specific or immediate health threat (like most of the world pre-COVID-19) someone with Contamination OCD may typically wash their hands 30 times per day for 2 minutes each as compulsion.
-Treatment for this would likely involve working toward touching door knobs, water tap handles, and trashcans without washing their hands at all.
-However, given the current Coronavirus threat, treatment would involve following the CDC health guidelines as prescribed and resisting excessive washing above the recommended amount.
-Currently, people are being advised to wash for 30 seconds after touching common surfaces.
-So, the focus of treatment is on tolerating and resisting the urge to wash more than the recommended amount.
+Treatment for this would likely involve working toward touching door knobs, water tap handles, and trashcans without washing their hands at all, or resisting excessive washing above that of the average person.

 Contamination OCD Therapy